Cost of Dental Implants – Longmont, CO

 How Do People Pay for Dental Implants?

-Our office also provides financing via CareCredit, which builds payment plans for dental treatments.
-This makes paying for more expensive care more manageable and typically at little to no interest rate!
+Our dental office also provides financing via CareCredit, which builds payment plans for dental treatments.
+This makes paying for more expensive care manageable and typically at little to no interest!
 You can learn more about the process here.

 Keep in mind that dental implants are considered a long-term investment.
 In many ways, they tend to be more cost-effective than other tooth replacement options (i.e. dentures or bridges) because they typically last anywhere from 25 years to a lifetime.
-This is significantly longer than both bridges and dentures, which tend to last 10 to 15 years and 5 to 7 years respectively before needing to be replaced.
+This is significantly longer than both bridges and dentures, which tend to last 10 to 15 years and five to seven years before needing to be replaced.